-Natural gas: SSE Airtricity to increase prices by 39%
+SSE Airtricity to increase gas prices by 39%

 Their tariffs are independently scrutinised and approved by the Utility Regulator in consultation with the Consumer Council and the Department for the Economy.

-Andrew Greer, SSE Airtricity general manager said: "We understand this news will be unwelcome, if not unexpected, to our customers, given the extensive media focus on wholesale markets over the last six months.
+Andrew Greer, SSE Airtricity general manager, said: "We understand this news will be unwelcome, if not unexpected, to our customers, given the extensive media focus on wholesale markets over the last six months.

 "The cost of purchasing natural gas on the wholesale market has reached record highs this winter and regrettably, a proportion of this must be reflected in our prices," he added.

-"In March 2021 gas cost around 50 pence per therm, today that cost is around £2 per therm after hitting as high as £4.50 per them late last year."
+"In March 2021 gas cost around 50 pence per therm, today that cost is around £2 per therm after hitting as high as £4.50 per therm late last year."

-Raymond Gormley, Head of Energy Policy at the Consumer Council, said the company has no option but increase costs.
+Raymond Gormley of the Consumer Council said the company had no option but to increase costs.

-"SSE Airtricity has been absorbing higher commodity gas prices for a number of months and has no option now but to pass increased wholesale costs onto its customers," he said.

 He also said the invasion of Ukraine will push costs up.